chrisclark/blog/content/simple-similar-products-recommendation-engine.md

 In most cases, essentially 100% of the 'signal' is retrievable from a simple matrix of who bought what.

-Great.
-With that out of the way, who is excited to learn how to build a content-based recommendation engine???
-Anyone still here?

-## I'm Still Here!

-Content-based engine can still be really useful, I swear!
-Sometimes you *do* want to tell people about Harry Potter, or automatically curate the toaster-over aisle.
-Or, more realistically, let them know that if you love
+So why on earth would you use content-based approaches?

+## When Content-Based Approaches Make Sense

+But sometimes CF isn't a viable option; let's say we want to make recommendations to a customer viewing a product details page, who just got there from a Google SERP link.
+We don't know anything about this customer, so we can't build a matrix of purchases.
+But we *can* use a content-based system to recommend similar products.
+In that sense, content-based recommenders can solve the "cold-start" problem that CF systems have.

+They can also provide a measure of automated curation when you have a strong indication of buying intent for a particular product (like when a lead comes from a Google search for a term related to that product).
+If you're interested in the
 [Nike Pro Hypercool Fitted Men's Compression Shirt](http://store.nike.com/us/en_us/pd/pro-hypercool-fitted-shirt/pid-10862654/pgid-11296413), you might also love the
 [Nike Pro Hypercool Printed Men's Tights](http://store.nike.com/us/en_us/pd/pro-hypercool-print-3-4-tights/pid-10862709/pgid-11296417).
 A content-based engine rocks at picking up related products like this, without a bunch of manual curation (those products don't appear together in the 'pants' category, nor in 'shirts').
-Sometimes we conceptually really do want to show "similar products" and not "people who bought x also bought y"

-## OK, Let's Build it with TF-IDF.
+## Let's Build it with TF-IDF.

-It's easy.
-The meat of it is
-[fewer than 10 lines of Python](https://github.com/groveco/content-engine/blob/master/engines.py#L50).
+Like many algorithms, we can use a bunch of off-the-shelf libraries to make life pretty easy.
+As I walk through the approach, bear in mind that the entire implementation is going to ultimately be [fewer than 10 lines of Python](https://github.com/groveco/content-engine/blob/master/engines.py#L50).
 But before we get to the big reveal and look at the code, let's talk through the approach.

-We're going to use a sample dataset of outdoor clothing and products from Patagonia.
+I've provided a sample dataset of outdoor clothing and products from Patagonia.
 The data looks like this, and you can view the whole thing (~550kb)
 [on Github](https://github.com/groveco/content-engine/blob/master/sample-data.csv).